-Continuous Functions
+Continuous functions

-A function f(x) is said to be continuous at a point x0 if the limit of the function as x approaches x0 is equal to f(x0): $$ \lim_{x \rightarrow x_0} f(x) = f(x_0) $$
+A function f(x) is said to be continuous at a point x0 if it is defined at x0, that is, if $ f(x_0) $ exists, and if the limit of the function as x approaches x0 exists, is finite, and equals f(x0). $$ \lim_{x \rightarrow x_0} f(x) = f(x_0) $$

 an example of a continuous function

-Continuity on an Interval
+Continuity on an interval

-$$ \lim_{x \rightarrow x_0} f(x) = f(x_0) \ \ \forall \ x_0 \in [a, b] $$
+$$ \lim_{x \rightarrow x_0} f(x) = f(x_0) \:\:\: \forall x_0 \in [a,b] $$

 $$ \lim_{x \rightarrow a^+} f(x) = f(a) $$